Bystander Intervention in Action: Training the How-Tos of Intervention

 View the Archived Webinar

-This October, we are pleased to welcome Jill Weisensel, a night shift operations lieutenant for the Marquette University Police Department, to discuss bystander intervention programming for colleges and universities.
+This October, we are pleased to welcome Jill Weisensel (PDF), a night shift operations lieutenant for the Marquette University Police Department, to discuss bystander intervention programming for colleges and universities.

 Jill has served as both a defensive and arrest tactics instructor and a professional communications instructor.
 She has taught applications of tactical strength and conditioning at Marquette University, and has more than a decade of experience in the field.
 In understanding the need for non-escalatory tactics and a more effective and professional way to relate to and manage people, she became an advocate of universally applicable programs such as Verbal Judo and Verbal Defense and Influence, and integrated several unique communication concepts into the Marquette T.A.K.E.S.
 A.C.T.I.O.N. bystander intervention program.

 This webinar will discuss best practices and the role of broad-based bystander intervention programming in crime prevention, as well as highlight the importance and value of campus-wide collaboration.